 Incorporate a Content Calendar

-Now that you have a plan in place for each social media platform, you should incorporate a content calendar to keep your posting schedule in order.
+Now that you have a plan in place for each social media platform, you should incorporate a content calendar to keep your posting schedule for social media in order.
 Just as you should schedule your blog posts, creating a calendar for your social content can help ensure you stay active on the platforms.
 With a calendar and schedule in place, you also avoid missing posts and spending too much time worrying about what should go out next.
-A content calendar allows you to schedule out as far as necessary so you can stay on track with your social media strategy.
+A content calendar allows you to schedule out as far as necessary so you can stay on track with your photography social media marketing.

 Before you fill out your content calendar, decide when exactly you should post on each platform.
 It is important not to post too often so people are frustrated by you, but not too infrequently so you are still top of mind.
 Take a bit of time to look at the best times for you and your business, so you can accurately plan your social schedule.